gplaps/ICR2FFB/README.md

-# FFB for ICR2 – BETA 1.0.2
+# FFB for ICR2 (and other Papy sims) – BETA 1.1.1
 **USE AT YOUR OWN RISK**

-This is a custom Force Feedback application for the classic racing simulator **IndyCar Racing II** by Papyrus.
+This is a custom Force Feedback application for the classic racing simulator **IndyCar Racing II** by Papyrus (and now some of their NASCAR games too!).

 This app works by reading memory from the game (speed, tire loads, etc.) and uses that to send DirectInput force effects to your wheel.